-Before any trip make sure you look carefully for signs of aging and damage including cuts, lumps, embedded objects and cracks in the sidewall.
+Before any trip make sure you look carefully for signs of aging in or damage to your caravan tyres, including cuts, lumps, embedded objects or cracks in the sidewall.
 Watch our video here on how to check if your tyres need to be replaced.

-When checking the tread depth remember that caravan tyres, like all car or light commercial tyres must have a minimum tread depth of 1.6mm in order to be legal and roadworthy.
-However, due to relatively low mileage and infrequent use the rubber and tyre quality may deteriorate before this tread depth of 1.6mm is reached.
-It is because of this that it is good practice to replace all the tyres every three years, and essential that they are replaced before they are five years old.
-The ‘how old are my tyres’ section of this page gives a step by step guide on identifying tyre age.
+When checking the tread depth remember that caravan tyres, like all car or light commercial vehicle tyres, must have a minimum tread depth of 1.6mm in order to be legal and roadworthy.
+However, due to relatively low mileage and infrequent use, the rubber and tyre quality may deteriorate before this tread wear depth of 1.6mm is reached.
+It is therefore good practice to replace all tyres on your caravan every three years, and it is essential that they are replaced before they are five years old.
+The ‘how old are my tyres?’ section of this page gives a step by step guide on identifying tyre age.

-Having correctly inflated tyres on both the towing vehicle and the caravan are essential for safety and stability.
-Incorrectly inflated tyres are more likely to suffer from a blowout resulting in loss of control of the vehicle and potentially fatal accidents.
+Having correctly inflated tyres on both the towing vehicle and the caravan is essential for safety and stability.
+Incorrectly inflated tyres are more likely to suffer from a blowout, resulting in loss of control of the vehicle and potentially a serious accident.
 Maintaining the correct tyre pressure will increase the life of the tyre by ensuring even tread wear and increasing fuel economy.
-When under-inflated the force needed to make tyres turn in greater, this means that the engine needs more fuel to work harder.
+When a tyre is under-inflated, the force needed to make the wheels turn is greater, meaning that the engine needs more fuel to work harder.

-Always check your caravan tyre pressures before each journey and always when the tyres are cold.
-The correct pressure per square inch (psi) settings can be found in your vehicle handbook, make sure to note the different pressure settings required dependent on the weight added to the caravan, and see the overloading section below for more information.
+It is best to check your caravan tyre pressures before each journey and to always do so when the tyres are cold.
+The correct pressure per square inch (psi) settings can be found in your vehicle handbook.
+Always note the different pressure settings required by an empty and fully-laden caravan.

-All caravan tyres are designed to carry a specific load or weight, an overloaded caravan tyre will quickly overheat greatly increasing the risk of the tyre blowing out, for single axle caravans this is particularly dangerous.
-The load index is shown on the sidewall of all caravan tyres immediately behind the size coding and in front of the speed letter code e.g. 175/80/R/13 97T.
-Here 97 is the load index; this load rating is very important for the handling, stability and overall safety of the vehicle.
-To be legal, and safe, a single axle caravan must have tyres designated as suitable to carry at least half of the maximum allowable weight or Maximum Technically Permissible Laden Mass (MTPLM).
-The load index number represents the maximum weight limit in kilograms for that tyre, for instance a pair of car tyres index coded 79 may not be used on a caravan with a MTPLM in excess of 874 kg.
+All caravan tyres are designed to carry a specific maximum load or weight.
+An overloaded caravan tyre will quickly overheat, greatly increasing the risk of tyre blowout – particularly dangerous in single-axle caravans.
+The load index is shown on the sidewall immediately after the size coding and in front of the speed coding letter.
+For example, a tyre might be marked 175/80/R/13 97T.
+Here 97 is the load index, something which is critically important in terms of the handling, stability and overall safety of the vehicle.
+To be legal and safe, a single axle caravan must have tyres designated by load index as suitable to carry at least half of the maximum allowable weight or Maximum Technically Permissible Laden Mass (MTPLM).
+Details of this can be found in the owner’s manual.
+A tyre with a load index which is lower than the caravan maker’s specifications can easily become overloaded.

 Tyre impact damage

-Sidewall impact damage of caravan tyres is quite common because of the relative ease with which kerbs can be clipped while towing.
-The high stress loading when a sidewall impact occurs causes the plys between the tyre sidewall to delaminate.
-This is sometimes, but not always, visible if air escapes and forms a bubble between the plys.
-During cornering the load on caravan tyres can be up to one and half tonnes meaning a weaker tyre may suffer from a blowout, a bulge in the sidewall of any tyre cannot be repaired and calls for immediate replacement.
-If you have noticed such damage on your own vehicle click here to buy tyres online, or call our national sales team on 0800 028 9000.
+Sidewall impact damage is quite common on your caravan tyres because of the relative ease with which kerbs can be clipped while towing.
+Sidewall impact can cause the plies within the tyre sidewall to delaminate.
+This is sometimes – but not always – visible if air escapes and forms a bubble between the plies.
+During cornering the load can be up to one and half tonnes, meaning that a weakened tyre may suffer from a blowout.
+A bulge in the sidewall of any tyre cannot be repaired and calls for immediate replacement.
+If you have noticed such damage on your own vehicle click here to buy tyres online or call our national sales team on 0800 028 9000.

-When preparing your caravan for storage over the winter months don’t forget to make sure your tyres are protected to help extend their life.
-Firstly, examine all the tyres for signs of damage, make sure they are cleaned with water to remove traces of any chemicals and petrol that can cause the rubber to deteriorate.
-If possible jack the caravan up to release the pressure on the tyres and turn them frequently, it is also advisable to cover the tyres to protect them from harmful UV rays.
+When preparing your caravan for storage over the winter months don’t forget to ensure that your tyres are protected to help extend their life.
+Make sure that you examine each tyre for signs of damage and that they are cleaned with water to remove traces of any chemicals and petrol that can cause the rubber to deteriorate.
+If possible, jack the caravan up to release the pressure on the tyres and turn them frequently.
+It is also advisable to cover the tyres to protect them from harmful UV rays.

-Older tyres are more prone to blowouts irrespective of the tread left on them, as a result it is recommended that tyres are changed before they reach five-years-old.
+Older tyres are more prone to blowouts irrespective of the tread left on them.
+As a result it is recommended that tyres are changed before they are five years old.

 In summary make sure you do the following:

-- Inspect your caravan tyres for cuts, sidewall cracking or imbedded objects, this includes the inner sidewalls.
+- Inspect regularly for cuts, sidewall cracking or embedded objects, making sure that you check both the inner and the outer sidewalls.

-- Check the pressure of all your caravan tyres, including the spare regularly.
+- Check the pressure of all your tyres, including the spare, regularly.

-- Check tread depths; if they are less than 3mm consider replacing them, particularly if you are planning a long trip.
+- Check tread depths.
+If they are less than 3mm consider replacing the tyre, particularly if you are planning a long trip.

-- Check your jack; most jacks will need a drop of oil on the screw mechanism.
+- Check your jack: most will need a drop of oil on the screw mechanism.
 It is also worth having a suitable piece of board available to prevent the jack sinking into soft ground when parked off road.